springfall2008/batpred/README.md

 - Install AppDeamon add-on https://github.com/hassio-addons/addon-appdaemon
 - Copy predbat.py to 'config/appdeamon/apps' directory in home assistant
 - Edit config/appdemon/apps.yml and put into it the contents of apps.yml, but change the entity names to match your own inverter serial number
+- Make sure Solcast is installed and working (https://github.com/oziee/ha-solcast-solar)
-- If you want to use real pricing data and have Octopus Energy then ensure you have the Octopus Energy plugin installed and working or you can configure your rate bands (assuming they repeat) using rates_import/rates_export (see below)
+- If you want to use real pricing data and have Octopus Energy then ensure you have the Octopus Energy plugin installed and working (https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/) or you can configure your rate bands (assuming they repeat) using rates_import/rates_export (see below)
-- If you are on Intelligent and want to include charging slots outside the normal period then use the Octopus Intelligent plugin and ensure it's configured here.
+- If you are on Intelligent and want to include charging slots outside the normal period then use the Octopus Intelligent plugin and ensure it's configured (https://github.com/megakid/ha_octopus_intelligent).
 Batpred may decide to charge in these slots as well.
 - Customise any settings needed

+FAQ:
+  - I've installed Batbred but I don't see the correct entities:
+    - First look at AppDeamon.log (can be found in the list of logfiles in the System/Log area of the GUI).
+See if any errors are warnings are found.
+If you see an error it's likely something is configured wrongly, check your entity settings are correct.
+    - Make sure Solcast is installed and it's auto-updated at least a couple of times a day (see the Solcast instructions)
+  - Why is my predicted charge % higher or lower than I might expect?
+    - Batpred is based on costing, so it will try to save you money.
+If you have the PV 10% option enabled it will also take into account the more worse case scenario and how often it might happen, so if the forecast is a bit unreliable it's better to charge more and not risk getting stung importing.
+    - Have you tuned Solcast to match your output accurately?
+    - Have you tuned the metric_min_improvement, best_soc_min and best_soc_keep settings?
+    - Do you have predicted car charging during the time period?
+    - You can also tune load_scaling and pv_scaling to adjust predictions up and down a bit
+  - Why didn't the slot actually get configured?
+     - make sure set_charge_window and set_soc_enable is turned out
+  - If you are still having trouble feel free to raise a ticket for support to post on the GivTCP facebook group.

 The following are entity names in HA for GivTCP, assuming you only have one inverter and the entity names are standard then it will be auto discovered
   - geserial - This is a helper regular expression to find your serial number, if it doesn't work edit it manually or change individual entities to match: